Frequently Asked Questions

 May I participate in clinics?

-Yes, with permission of the instructor.
+Yes, but not all of them.
+LLM students are typically permitted to participate in the Kirkland & Ellis Corporate Lab, the Abrams Environmental Law Clinic, Institute for Justice Entrepreneurship Clinic and the Global Human Rights Clinic.
 However, the clinical program is primarily aimed at JD students and those students that do not have professional experience.
 Since the majority of the LLM students at UChicago have significant work experience it is not something many students pursue.

 Can I transfer to the JD from the LLM?